stevorackovic/FacialAnimation/README.md

 ## Coordinate Descent

-Opposed to hte first chapter, the second one approaches the problem in coordiante-wise manner, allowing for incorporation of hihger-order correctve terms.
+Opposed to the first chapter, the second one approaches the problem in coordinate-wise manner, allowing for incorporation of higher-order corrective terms.
 The scripts for this are in ../Scripts/CoordinateDescent, and the corresponding paper is:

 #### Accurate and Interpretable Solution of the Inverse Rig for Realistic Blendshape Models with Quadratic Corrective Terms